brenobaptista/blog/src/posts/editing-images-from-terminal-with-imagemagick.md

 ## Introduction <span class="emoji">👋🏻</span>

-ImageMagick is free and open-source software that allows you to accomplish tasks on images from the command-line.
+<dfn>ImageMagick</dfn> is free and open-source software that allows you to accomplish tasks on images from the command-line.

 - Have you ever opened Photoshop just to resize an image?
 - Or used an online service to upload an image and download the same image into a different format?